xsnoopy/edgetx-sdcard-sounds/README.md

 You can use the Custom Sound Generator to create your own soundfiles with the same voice.

+In order to use the program under Windows you need to have FFmpeg https://www.ffmpeg.org/download.html in the same folder as you run the program.
+Under Linux FFmpeg has to be installed and in path.

 In order to create a complete language Pack you can submit a new CSV File as a pull request to this repository.
 Please follow the following standard for creating the CSV.